BY: Nathanael Ballew

 These are questions that are based on the talk and the surrounding themes:

-As you explore these questions pray for one another to deepen and develop your relationship with Jesus.
+As you work thorugh these questions pray for one another to deepen and develop your relationship with Jesus in this year ahead.